NAEPC Webinar: Help Your Clients Keep Control of their Lives and Money if they Become Incapacitated in Later Life (Or in Their Younger Years)

 But the bad news is that at age 85, 50% of all older Americans need significant assistance in daily functioning.
 No speed walking, hiking or golf for them.
 Many cannot feed, dress, bath or toilet themselves, or pay their bills without assistance caused by stroke, Parkinson’s disease, ALS or dementia - requiring costly full-time care to assist in performing “activities of daily living” (ADLs).
 This care is considered to be “custodial” not “skilled,” costs not covered by Medicare.
 Individuals often become impoverished.
 So how do we pay for long-term care?

 At-risk seniors face other problems, not just financial ones.
 Who manages financial affairs if a client is incapacitated?
 Who makes health care decisions?
 Who decides whether treatment at the end of life, such as tube-feeding, invasive surgery, or kidney dialysis, should be provided or withheld?
 How can an incapacitated client ensure decision makers will carry out his or her wishes?

 Unfortunately, most clients have not executed the necessary advance directives to manage financial affairs or make health care decisions.
 Elder Law is the law practice specialty that focuses on solutions to these problems: “life planning,” creating a legal structure to be managed by trusted fiduciaries who can protect the client’s autonomy to the greatest extent possible.

-You are invited to attend this webinar to learn about effective and practical legal planning for later life and how Peter J. Strauss, Esq., a pioneer in the Elder Law movement, and the attorneys at Pierro, Connor & Strauss, LLC, advise clients regarding the issues of aging and incapacity, the legal documents and strategies to meet these challenges and ways to protect assets and pay for long term care.
+You are invited to attend this webinar to learn about effective and practical legal planning for later life and how Louis W. Pierro and Peter J. Strauss, elder law attorneys at Pierro, Connor & Strauss, LLC, advise clients regarding the issues of aging and incapacity, the legal documents and strategies to meet these challenges and ways to protect assets and pay for long term care.